Infinite-Chess/infinitechess.org/dev-utils/pieces/svg/Converting PNG to SVG.md

 9. Open your SVG's code, find all `fill` attributes.
 Change the ones super close to white to `#ffffff`, and the ones super close to black to `#000000`.

+10. See if it can further be compressed by running it through [SVG Minify](https://www.svgminify.com/).

-10. Enjoy your optimized SVG.
+11. Enjoy your optimized SVG.